pmaturure3/ngsacad/_posts/2021-06-09-NGS SARS-COV-2-Past-Course.md

 ---
 layout: default
-title:  "NGS SARS-CoV-2 training"
+title:  "SARS-CoV-2 NGS training course 2021 for Africa CDC"
 date: 2021-06-09
 permalink: /:year/:title
 category: past-course
-course_overview : The aim of this program is to provide virtual training for personnel at African institutions involved in SARS-CoV-2 sequencing for surveillance.
-It is primarily aimed at staff who will be preparing samples, doing the sequencing, and running basic data analysis.
-The content has been divided into modules, some of which are independent, while others form recommended prerequisites for the next module.
-The content provides theoretical knowledge on the steps required for the workflow from sample selection to analysis, to prepare participants for more practical laboratory training when this is feasible.
-Virtual sessions generally include videos or live online presentations followed by live Q&A sessions with trainers.
-Where relevant, participants complete practical exercises and submit assignments
+course_overview : The aim of this program was to provide virtual training for personnel at African institutions involved in SARS-CoV-2 sequencing for surveillance.
+It was primarily aimed at staff preparing samples, doing the sequencing, and running basic data analysis.
+The content was divided into modules, some of which were independent, while others form recommended prerequisites for the next module.
+The content provided theoretical knowledge on the steps required for the workflow from sample selection to analysis, to prepare participants for more practical laboratory training when this is feasible.
+Virtual sessions generally included videos or live online presentations followed by live Q&A sessions with trainers.
+Where relevant, participants completed practical exercises and submitted assignments.
 start_date: 2021-06-28
 end_date: 2021-07-22
 ---

 {% include subpage-header.html %}

-### Africa NGS SARS-CoV-2 training course 2021
+### SARS-CoV-2 NGS training course 2021 for Africa CDC
 <hr>

-<b>Course outline:</b> [ Africa NGS SARS-CoV-2 training course 2021]({{ site.url }}/docs/course_outline.pdf)
+<b>Course outline:</b> [ SARS-CoV-2 NGS training course 2021 for Africa CDC]({{ site.url }}/docs/course_outline.pdf)

 <p align="left"><b >Course Overview:</b></p>

- <p align="left">The aim of this program is to provide virtual training for personnel at African institutions involved in SARS-CoV-2 sequencing for surveillance.
-It is primarily aimed at staff who will be preparing samples, doing the sequencing, and running basic data analysis.
-The content has been divided into modules, some of which are independent, while others form recommended prerequisites for the next module.
+ <p align="left">The aim of this program was to provide virtual training for personnel at African institutions involved in SARS-CoV-2 sequencing for surveillance.
+It was primarily aimed at staff preparing samples, doing the sequencing, and running basic data analysis.
+The content was divided into modules, some of which were independent, while others form recommended prerequisites for the next module.

-The content provides theoretical knowledge on the steps required for the workflow from sample selection to analysis, to prepare participants for more practical laboratory training when this is feasible.
-Virtual sessions generally include videos or live online presentations followed by live Q&A sessions with trainers.
-Where relevant, participants complete practical exercises and submit assignments and quizzes for assessment. <p>
+The content provided theoretical knowledge on the steps required for the workflow from sample selection to analysis, to prepare participants for more practical laboratory training when this is feasible.
+Virtual sessions generally included videos or live online presentations followed by live Q&A sessions with trainers.
+Where relevant, participants completed practical exercises and submitted assignments and quizzes for assessment. <p>